Balou9/itemis-cc/README.md

 - test if the total price equals the expected value

 #### Does not calculate sales taxes and total price for unavailable products

+This test case uses the shopping baskets 4 containing one unavailable product as an input.

+**Tests:**

 - test if the number of unavailable products is as expected
 - test if the shopping cart is empty